 To make the best value-based decision, it is instrumental to do some comparison shopping.
 While the Chase Slate® stands on its own, it's best to consider it in the context of its peers and other alternatives to determine if it is the best card for you to apply for.
 Below we profiled how the Chase Slate® credit card compares to other popular credit cards in the market today.
 Consider the options below to see which card is a better fit for your needs.

-One of our top picks for best balance transfer cards is the Citi Simplicity.
-It has the longest lasting 0% introductory APR period of any major credit card, lasting 21 billing cycles.
-If a consumer is looking for extra time to pay off their previous statement balances, then the 3 extra months of breathing room provided by the Citi Simplicity can make a world of difference.
+One of our top picks for best balance transfer cards is the Citi Simplicity® Card.
+It has one of the longest lasting 0% introductory APR period for balance transfers of any major credit card, lasting 21 months.
+If a consumer is looking for extra time to pay off their previous statement balances, then the extra months of breathing room provided by the Citi Simplicity® Card can make a world of difference.

 Where the two cards do have a direct clash is as balance transfer credit cards.
-The Discover it® has a 0% APR balance transfer period (then a 14.24% - 25.24% Variable APR applies).
+The Discover it® Balance Transfer has a 0% APR balance transfer period (then a 14.24% - 25.24% Variable APR applies).
 That is longer than that of the Chase Slate®.
-Discover it® cardholders must also pay a 3% fee for balances transferred to their account, which is something Chase Slate® can avoid for the first 60 days of card membership, with the card's introductory offer.
+However, Discover it® Balance Transfer cardholders must also pay a fee for balances transferred to their account, which is something Chase Slate® can avoid for the first 60 days of card membership, with the card's introductory offer.

-While in the short term, 15 month period, Chase Slate® offers better value for balance transfers, we think the Discover it® provides users with more long-term savings.
+While in the short term the Chase Slate® offers better value for balance transfers, we think the Discover it® Balance Transfer provides users with more long-term savings.
 Once the 15 month 0% introductory APR period on the Chase Slate® ends, the only savings to be had come from the purchase protection perks which will provide limited savings at best.
 Since the cards have no annual fee, it is not a bad option to consider having both cards.
-While the Chase Slate® will offer better balance transfer benefits, once your finances are under control the Discover it® can provide spending rewards for added value.
+While the Chase Slate® will offer better balance transfer benefits, once your finances are under control the Discover it® Balance Transfer can provide spending rewards for added value.